MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm.md

 Here are the Azure components Contoso needs to migrate the VMs to Azure:

-- A VNet in which Azure VMs will be located when they're created during failover.
+- A VNet in which Azure VMs will be located when they're created during migration.
 - The Azure Migrate Server Migration tool provisioned.

 They set these up as follows: